Develop the tools to better manage your mental health

-The abrupt changes to our lifestyle and new challenges brought about by lockdown can be difficult to come to terms with.
+The abrupt and continued changes to our lifestyle and new challenges brought about by lockdown can be difficult to come to terms with.

 Whether you’re feeling depressed, anxious, or lonely, it is vital to develop coping tools and strategies to improve your mindset and mental wellbeing.